By Rick Priestley

 Ranged attacks are divided into two types of attacks, short range and long range.
 The short range attack value is used against units up to 6” distant while the long range attack value is used against targets that are more than 6” away.

 Obviously, only units with a ranged attack are allowed to make ranged attacks.
 Ranged attacks are made against units that are closest to the unit conducting the attack.
 If a unit is involved in hand-to-hand combat, it cannot make a ranged attack.
-If a unit that can participate in a ranged attack is charged, that unit can fire their weapons as the other unit charges or moves to contact.
+If a unit can participate in ranged attack is charged, that unit can fire their weapons as the other unit charges or moves to contact.

 Distances are measured in Hail Caesar from the center unit to the closest point of the target unit.
 Normally, a standard bearer or some leader unit is placed in the center of the formation so that distances can be measured from that unit to the target unit.

 All units firing a ranged attack (either short or long) at a target unit combine their attack into a single combat.
 Each unit that is shooting gets to roll 1d6.
 So, if there are three units shooting, three dice would be rolled.
 On a roll of 4, 5, or 6 a hit is scored on the target unit.
 For example, if three units are shooting and the result of the 3d6 are 2, 4, and 6, two hits would be assigned to the target unit.
 If any of the hit dice rolled scores a 6, a break test must be performed which will be discussed a little later.

 Now, since your units shot at the target unit, the target unit now gets its associated morale saves.
 Morale for troop types and vary from 4+ which is good, 5+ which is average, and 6+ which is poor.
 To test morale of the target unit, a player rolls one dice for each hit inflicted on the unit.
 If the dice score rolled is equal to or better than the unit’s morale value then the hit is disregarded, or saved.